 What churn prediction research actually shows

 Machine learning models can predict gym member churn with roughly 92% accuracy, according to peer-reviewed research.
 That is not a vendor claim.
 It comes from a 2021 academic study that applied neural networks to real gym membership data.
 The model performed best when it incorporated behavioral features, not just demographics.
+If you want the mechanics behind these models, our guide to how AI churn prediction works for gym members breaks down the inputs and outputs in plain language.

 The single strongest predictor is visit frequency.
 A 2023 thesis from Tilburg University analyzed data from a large gym chain and found that declining visits were the top churn signal, followed by membership duration.
 Members who joined between March and June were 17-40% less likely to cancel than those who started in January, likely because New Year's resolution joiners have weaker commitment to begin with.